 Before a competitive advantage can be established, it is important to know the:

-- Benefit: A company must be clear what benefit(s) their product or service provides.
+- Benefit: A company must be clear about what benefit(s) their product or service provides.
 It must offer real value and generate interest.

 - Target Market: A company must establish who is purchasing from the company and how it can cater to its target market.

 - Competitors: It is important for a company to understand other competitors in the competitive landscape.